Our use of cookies

 • We also continue to support local businesses that face ongoing challenging conditions due to a wide range of factors including high interest rates and energy prices, increased commodity costs, increasing wage levels and lower consumer demand.

-• Looking at the local data in more detail, following increases in the claimant count since before the start of the year, the number of work-related benefit claimants in Staffordshire decreased by 85 this month to a total of 15,805 claimants.
-In contrast, we have seen increases both regionally and nationally.
+• Looking at the local data in more detail, following increases in the claimant count since before the start of the year, the number of work-related benefit claimants in Staffordshire decreased by 165 this month to a total of 16,475 claimants.
+It is of note that Staffordshire had the highest percentage decrease this month in the West Midlands, with most other areas seeing an increase.

-• The claimant rate for Staffordshire has remained the same this month at 3.0% of the working age population.
-Staffordshire remains one of the lowest rates in the West Midlands, far lower than the average for the region of 5.0%, and lower than the average for England at 3.9% which also remained unchanged this month.
+• The claimant rate for Staffordshire has remained unchanged at 3.1% of the working age population.
+Staffordshire continues to have one of the lowest rates in the West Midlands, far lower than the average for the region of 5.8% which increased from 5.7%, and lower than the average for England of 4.4% which increased from 4.3%.

-• Turning to job vacancies, Staffordshire saw a 9% decrease in the number of available job vacancies between March and April to a total of 14,000.
+• Turning to job vacancies, Staffordshire saw a 9% decrease in the number of available job vacancies between August and September to a total of 12,000.
 This is lower than the number of work-related benefit claimants.
-Stoke-on-Trent also saw a 9% decrease in job vacancies to a total of 5,700 which is significantly lower than the number of claimants.
-Across the region in the last month there was a 10% decrease, and nationally there was also a 10% decrease in job vacancies.
+Stoke-on-Trent saw an 8% decrease in job vacancies to a total of 4,800 which is significantly lower than the number of claimants.
+Across the region in the last month there was also a 9% decrease, and nationally there was a 10% decrease in job vacancies.

-• Although we are seeing a steady decline in total vacancies, positively for those residents out of work, demand for labour remains comparatively high with the number of vacancies still above pre-pandemic levels and there is currently estimated to be close to one job vacancy available for every claimant within the county.
+• Although we are seeing a slight decline in total vacancies, positively for those residents out of work, demand for labour remains comparatively high with the number of vacancies just above pre-pandemic levels.

 • Considering the top 20 job vacancy occupations in Stoke-on-Trent and Staffordshire, demand for roles in social care continue to remain high with ‘Care Workers and Home Carers’ being the most in demand occupations.
-The following occupations ‘Sales Related’, ‘Cleaners & Domestics’, and ‘Teaching Assistants’, also have strong demand.
+The following occupations ‘Sales Related,’ ‘Cleaners & Domestics’ and ‘Large Goods Vehicle Drivers’ also have strong demand.

 • There continue to be reports of labour and skills shortages with not enough skilled workers to fill the vacant jobs.This has the potential to slow down economic growth and limit business survival unless the labour shortage and skills gap is quickly and effectively addressed.
 Clearly employment support organisations, skills providers and the Government’s Plan for Jobs including the Restart schemes and new Skills Bootcamps have a vital role in upskilling and reskilling jobseekers into areas of demand and preventing them becoming long-term unemployed.
 Government and business sectors have a key role in ensuring that jobs in areas of demand are attracting workers with good pay and terms and conditions to help prevent labour shortages.